6 best Envoy alternatives & competitors

 Integrations

-For workplace and IT teams, deskbird connects seamlessly with existing systems like SSO, SCIM, Google Workspace, Outlook, Teams, Slack, and popular HR tools.
+For workplace and IT teams, deskbird connects with existing systems like SSO, SCIM, Google Workspace, Outlook, Teams, Slack, and popular HR tools.
 Setup is simple, and ongoing support needs stay low, helping reduce admin workload while keeping everything in sync.

 deskbird pricing